mhwlng/streamdeck-starcitizen/README.md

 ![Button Image](https://i.imgur.com/xkgy7uZ.png)

 Animated gif files are supported.
+Dial images can be wider.

 When the plugin is first started, it finds and opens the game file :